 • Create a School-Parent-Student Compact, which is an agreement on the role each person will play to make sure the student is successful

-• Get family input on our School-Parent-Student Compact in December
+• Get family input on our School-Parent-Student Compact

 * Using it at Parent-Teacher conferences (required for elementary grade levels)